UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 {
   "@id": "https://confluence.csiro.au/display/ASL/Hovermap",
   "@type": "IndividualProduct",
-  "description": "The CSIRO bentwing is an unmanned aerial vehicles (UAV, commonly known as a drone) with a LIDAR mounted underneath to capture 3D information on the surroundings.", "identifier": "https://confluence.csiro.au/display/ASL/Hovermap", "name": "bentwing"
+  "description": "The CSIRO bentwing is an unmanned aerial vehicle (UAV, commonly known as a drone) with a LIDAR mounted underneath to capture 3D information on the surroundings.", "identifier": "https://confluence.csiro.au/display/ASL/Hovermap", "name": "bentwing"
 }